This reference covers bundling your React components and importing them to Webflow.

 This section provides common debugging techniques for troubleshooting the bundling process and resolving configuration issues.

-By default, the bundler minifies your code to reduce file size for production.
-To troubleshoot issues, you can disable minification.
 This keeps your bundled code readable and ensures that any errors you see in the browser’s developer console will have accurate line numbers that map back to your original source code.

 CSS Modules scope styles by generating unique class names, preventing conflicts between components.